nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 So long buddy!
 ```

+### 3.4.4.
+Display most searched bus stop on start-up
+On start-up,

 ## 4. FAQ
 This section addresses some common questions to aid in possible issues faced.